LBNL-ETA/SimulatorToFMU/doc/userGuide/source/build.rst

 .. note::

-   SimulatorToFMU.py can use OpenModelica to export a Simulator as an FMU.
+   SimulatorToFMU can use OpenModelica to export a Simulator as an FMU.
    However the FMU cannot be loaded in Dymola or PyFMI because of shared libraries that cannot be loaded.